Bellyache (Billie Eilish song): Commercial performance

 Commercially, "Bellyache" did not enter the US Billboard Hot 100, though it peaked at number three on the US Bubbling Under Hot 100 chart, spending a milestone of 32 weeks on the chart.
 On the US Alternative Digital Song Sales chart, the track peaked at number 11.
 "Bellyache" received a double-platinum certification by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of 2,000,000 certified units in the United States.
 The song was more successful outside of the US.
 In Australia, "Bellyache" peaked at number 66 on the ARIA Singles Chart.
-It was also awarded a quadruple-platinum certification by the Australian Recording Industry Association (ARIA) for selling 20,000 track-equivalent units in the country.
+It was also awarded a 6× platinum certification by the Australian Recording Industry Association (ARIA) for selling 420,000 track-equivalent units in the country.

 In the United Kingdom, the track peaked at number 79 on the UK Singles Chart.
 It was awarded a gold certification by the British Phonographic Industry (BPI) for selling 400,000 track-equivalent units in the UK.
 In Canada, the song peaked at number 65 on the Canadian Hot 100 and was awarded a platinum certification by Music Canada (MC) for selling 80,000 track-equivalent units in the country.